-I have five years of professional experience in the field of recruitment and career advice in UK, Poland and Spain.
+I am a certified career advisor five years of professional experience in the field of recruitment and career advice in UK, Poland and Spain.

 I started hannacheda.com website in 2014 to provide readers with information about working, volunteering and living abroad, career advice tips and to share articles on family travel and multilingual parenting.

 Since then, I have received hundreds of e-mails from people who wanted to find a job abroad, foreigners interested in different aspects of living and working in Poland, but also Poles who were planning back to Poland due to better work opportunities.
 Many of my blog readers didn’t know where to apply for jobs abroad, where they could work if they did not speak the country target language and how to write a CV that would suit the standards in another country.

 On this blog you won’t find pseudo coaching articles with fancy pink memes on how “you can get anything you want in life” or sponsorized nonsense on the role of a £ 1.700 bag (which is actually a copycat version of a 40p Ikea bag) in my corporate life.

 The good news is that you will find fun, practical and down-to-earth job advice, no matter if you’re thinking of buying a RyanAir ticket and get some tan and your first summer job in Spain and you can only say vino and tequila (a good start!) or if you are planning a permanent move to a country where you can meet your long-term career goals.
 I don’t have all life’s answers, but after years of experience as an international recruiter I can help you to sort out The Most Hated Interview Questions and how to get closer to your dream job when for the last few years due to economic recession you have been mostly getting coffee “which is not even for me!” as Rachel Green said in the famous Friends quote.